je-mappelle-egg-yolk/njaPatcher/README.md

 Lastly, njaPatcher is not developed with privatized variables at the moment, so please refer to this document for function names and usage.

 ## Included files
-The included HTML/CSS with the added "main.js" script is setup to export an NJA with a node based armature structure.
+The included HTML/CSS with the added "main.js" script is setup to export an NJA with a node based armature structure, the 'main.js' script also has commented out examples for different usage of the package.

 The repo currently contains 4 test OBJ files/folders: